ca0v/svelte-lab/README.md

 * DGN: drag-drop should be handled by CollageView not SvgImage
 * FTR: Can crop and round corners using clip-path: inset() on the svg image (<https://developer.mozilla.org/en-US/docs/Web/CSS/inset>)
 * FTR: need to be able to bring-to-front and send-to-back
+* DGN: use svelte writable for global stores